nodeGame/NDDB/README.md

     var options = {
       tags:  {},          // Collection of tags
-      update: {
+      update: {           // On every insert and delete:
-        indexes:  true,   // Rebuild indexes on insert and delete
+        indexes:  true,   // updates the indexes, if any
-        sort:     true,   // Always sort the elements in the database
+        sort:     true,   // sorts the items of the database
-        pointer:  true,   // Iterator always points to the last insert },
+        pointer:  true,   // moves the iterator pointer to the last inserted element },
       C:  {},             // Collection of comparator functions
       H:  {},             // Collection of hashing functions